 - Cite your sources.

 Always use the necessary words to cite evidence according to the required citation style (APA, MLA, etc.).
-If you need assistance, you may apply to our “edit my paper” website and get professional support.
+If you need help, feel free to contact our best essay writer for expert support.

 - Vary your introductions.